 Our responsibility is to express an opinion on these financial statements based on our audit.
-We have also audited the financial statements of Friends of OETA, Inc. ("Friends of OETA"), a discretely presented component unit of OETA, as of and for the period from November 13, 2018 (date of inception) to June 30, 2019.
+We have also audited the financial statements of Friends of OETA, Inc. ("Friends of OETA"), a discretely presented component unit of OETA, as of and for the year ended June 30, 2020.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 The financial statements of Friends of OETA, a component unit, were not audited in accordance with Government Auditing Standards.